I found this on the Ovid’s blog.

-Another idea is to do everything in a transaction, and perform rollback at the end of test.
-This is great in the PostgreSQL, as all queries can be done transactional (YES!!!
+Another idea is to do everything in a transaction and perform rollback at the end of test.
+This is great in PostgreSQL, as all queries can be done transactional (YES!!!
 DDL queries too - thing that I suffer from at my daily work with Oracle).
 So creating an index, or a normal table, or dropping a column in a table is transactional too.

 This solution is quite nice but there are some things that cannot be done transactionally.
 That depends on the software that you write.
 Usually you cannot create a transaction inside another transaction normally.
 So if you have to test a function from a program, which starts and ends a transaction, you cannot perform another begin at the beginning and the rollback at the end, because there already has been commit from the function.